-The Council has a Health and Safety Policy and annual Action Plan that sets out the Council's commitment to health and safety and identifies positions with responsibilities under the policy.
+The Council has a Health and Safety Policy and annual Action Plan that sets out the Council's commitment to health and safety and identifies those positions with responsibility under the policy.
 There is also a quarterly Employee Health and Safety Committee, chaired by the Director of Operations, with representatives from the trade unions and managers, which monitors policies and work practices.